lowlevel01/shelldebug/README.md

   ![run](images/run.png)

 - Attach x32/x64dbg to the created thread
-- Set a breakpoint at the entrypoint provided by the tool
+- Set a breakpoint at the entrypoint address provided by the tool
 - Press Enter